vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - [Implement Multiple Pod Network Interfaces with Multus](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html)

 Each CNI is suitable for a different use case.
-The below table lists some common use cases for the three CNI’s that Tanzu Kubernetes Grid supports.
-This table will help you with information on selecting the right CNI in your Tanzu Kubernetes Grid implementation.
+The following table lists common use cases for the three CNIs that Tanzu Kubernetes Grid supports.
+This table will help you select the most appropriate CNI for your Tanzu Kubernetes Grid implementation.

 |**CNI**|**Use Case**|**Pros and Cons**|
 | :- | :- | :- |